 How you keep track of your students’ progress is up to you and will depend on how you prefer to organise your admin.
 I find a simple Excel spreadsheet the most effective means of keeping track.

-PRACTICING YOUR LESSON
+PRACTISING YOUR LESSON

-If you’re new to teaching and feel nervous about taking on students, you may find it very useful to find friends or family members to practice on.
-This way you can familiarise yourself with your plan and the potential difficulties that can arise when trying to communicate something completely new and unfamiliar to a stranger.
+If you’re new to teaching and feel nervous about taking on students, you may find it very useful to find friends or family members to practise on.
+This way you can familiarise yourself with your plan and the potential difficulties that can arise when trying to communicate something completely new and unfamiliar to a beginner.
 You’d be best off finding a fellow musician who does not play your instrument to give a few trial lessons to – ideally someone who has some teaching experience.
-Ask them for feedback after each lesson – they may not know anything specific about teaching your instrument, but there are principals of teaching that are universal and they will be able to help you with these.
+Ask them for honest feedback after each lesson – they may not know anything specific about teaching your instrument, but there are principles of teaching that are universal and they will be able to help you with these.